E-commerce tips

 In this article, we’ll break down what repeat purchase means, how to calculate it for your store, the psychology that drives customers to buy again, and the best strategies to boost your repeat purchase rates.

-Repeat purchase definition: What it is and why it matters
+Repeat purchase: Definition and why it matters

 repeat purchase illustration

-A repeat purchase is when customers buy from the same brand more than once.
+Repeat purchase is when customers buy from the same brand more than once.
 They might purchase the same products or services as before, or try something different offered by that brand.

 This differs from brand switching, which is the act of switching from one brand to another within the same product category.
 Regardless, repeat purchase is the result of when someone likes what you're offering so much that they come back for more.

-This makes repeat customers not just nice to have, but essential for sustainable business growth.
 Let's dive into the specific benefits that make focusing on repeat customers one of the smartest moves you can make as a Shopify merchant.

 Benefits of having customers make repeat purchases